![CDATA[ [if IE 9] ]]>

 While some Catholics were well off, the majority were not.
 Church policy was to raise their economic and social status in a Catholic atmosphere and education was the means.

-175 years on, there are now more than 300 Catholic schools in Queensland.
-142 primary, secondary and Prep-to-Year-12 schools are in the Archdiocese of Brisbane.
+There are now more than 300 Catholic schools in Queensland. including 146 primary, secondary, and Prep-to-Year-12 schools in the Archdiocese of Brisbane.

 St Mary's School, Laidley, original school building